fast-aircraft-design/FAST-OAD/docs/documentation/usage.rst

 Components of the model can be modules, or sub-groups.
 They are defined as a sub-section of :code:`model:`.
 Sub-sections and sub-components can be freely named by user.

-A module is defined by its :code:`id:` key, but additional keys can be used, depending on the options of the module.
-The list of available options of a module is available through the :code:`list_modules` sub-command (see :ref:`get-module-list`).

-A sub-group can be set with its own solvers to resolve cycles it may contains.
+A sub-group gathers several modules and can be set with its own solvers to resolve cycles it may contains.

 Here above, a sub-group with geometric, weight, handling-qualities and aerodynamic modules is defined.
 Performance and wing area computation modules are set apart.

+A module is defined by its :code:`id:` key that refers to the module registered name, but additional keys can be used, depending on the options of the module.
+The list of available options of a module is available through the :code:`list_modules` sub-command (see :ref:`get-module-list`).

 Optimization settings